Metaxalone: 7 things you should know

 Medically reviewed by Carmen Fookes, BPharm.
 Last updated on May 26, 2022.

 - Metaxalone may be given to relax muscles.

-- Metaxalone relaxes muscles.
-The exact way it works has not been established; however, experts suggest it causes CNS depression which results in sedation, reducing the sensation of pain.
+- The exact way metaxalone works has not been established; however, experts suggest it suppresses brain activity which results in sedation, reducing the sensation of pain.

-- Metaxalone does not directly relax tense skeletal muscles.
+- It has no direct action on muscle, the motor endplate, or the nerve fiber and does not directly relax tense skeletal muscles.

 - Metaxalone belongs to the class of medicines known as muscle relaxants.